cloudfoundry/docs-bosh/content/azure-compute-gallery.md

 When [deploying](./deployment.md) VMs, BOSH Azure CPI automatically selects the stemcell image from the Azure Compute Gallery based on the deployment manifest configuration.
 No additional steps are required during deployment.

 Visit the [Deployment Manifest](./deployment-manifest.md) section to learn more about how to configure the deployment manifest.

+## Migrating Existing Deployments {: #migrating-existing-deployments }

+Changing the CPI configuration alone does not convert previously uploaded legacy stemcells to Compute Gallery images or recreate existing VMs.

+1. Use Azure CPI `v52.0.1+`, then [create an Azure Compute Gallery](#creating-an-azure-compute-gallery) and grant the permissions listed in the [prerequisites](#prerequisites).
+2. [Configure the Azure CPI](#configuring-bosh-azure-cpi-to-use-azure-compute-gallery) with `compute_gallery_name` and `location`, then re-deploy the Director.
+3. [Upload a new stemcell version](#uploading-a-stemcell-to-azure-compute-gallery) that has not previously been uploaded to the Director.
+Update each deployment manifest to use that version and re-deploy so its VMs are recreated using Compute Gallery images.
+Uploading a version already known to the Director normally skips the upload.
+4. For the Director VM itself, update the stemcell reference in its `bosh create-env` manifest to the new version and re-deploy it with the Compute Gallery settings in `cloud_provider.properties.azure`.

+Complete the migration for all deployments before upgrading to a CPI release that removes the legacy image paths.

 ## Deleting the Azure Compute Gallery